Almenon/AREPL-backend/README.md

 ### execCode

-does not do anything if program is currently evaling code
+does not do anything if program is currently executing code

 **Parameters**